 Dr. Caldwell Templeton has always wanted to become an educator!
 She started with Cobb County Public Schools at Sprayberry High School (SHS).

 After 4 years at SHS, in 2011 she helped to open KIPP Atlanta Collegiate (KAC), a new charter high school with KIPP Metro Atlanta under Atlanta Public Schools.
 After teaching for 2 years at KAC, she became an administrator in which she focused on all operational and financial aspects of running a high school.
 Dr. Caldwell Templeton’s zest for teaching brought her back to teaching literature, part-time, at McEachern High School in Cobb County.
 During this transition in 2017, Dr. Kyra M. Caldwell Templeton, co-founded Radiant Educational Services, LLC, a national educational empowerment consulting group that provides customized professional development, coaching, strategic planning, curriculum design and evaluation for academic and non-profit institutions.
-Currently, Dr. Caldwell Templeton serves as the ELA Instructional Coach for grades 6-8 with Marietta City Schools.
-In 2019, Dr. Caldwell Templeton received the “Employee of the Month” award, the first instructional coach in the district to be awarded this honor.
+From 2018-2022, Dr. Caldwell Templeton served as the ELA Instructional Coach for grades 6-8 with Marietta City Schools.
+Currently, she is Program Director of Student Engagement, an inaugural position with Atlanta Public Schools.

 Professional & Academic Background